matomo-org/developer-documentation/docs/angularjs-getting-started.md

 * As our minifier does not rename any variables we do not have to declare dependencies separately, we can simply write `function ($http)` instead of `['$http', function ($http) {}]`
 * In AngularJS there are many ways to define attributes for a directive (Class, HTML Attributes, Elementname, ...).
 We are using HTML attributes and as we do not really aim to be W3C compliant we chose not to prefix attributes with "data-" to keep templates clean.
+* See here for a more complete style guide: https://github.com/johnpapa/angularjs-styleguide

 ### Related links